 I was working in an interior designers office and was the only architect on staff (and the only male for what that’s worth).
 How I came to work there is fairly convoluted so I will skip it.
 Let’s just say I came into the office with no background or knowledge about interior design but a willingness to learn.
 The interior designer whose firm it was really talented, with a national reputation as a colorist, and I was excited to be there.

-This firm focused on high end historic hospitality projects and there was a lot of repetitive problem solving.
+This firm focused on high-end historic hospitality projects and there was a lot of repetitive problem solving.
 Not to put too fine a point on it – we have all spent time in hotel rooms – other than the finishes, the “architecture” doesn’t deviate from one location to the other very much (at least not until you start talking about the luxury suites).
 It didn’t take long before I was relegated to quality control of our CAD standards and while I take pride in doing things well, I was not challenged in this role and starting to take offense to the interior designers who would come to me because they needed something drawn or needed a construction detail figured out.
 I thought “I have a better education than you from one of the very best architecture programs in the country, I’m not your CAD monkey!
-Why don’t you try and learn a new skill…”
+Why don’t you try to learn a new skill…”

 The good news was that I did learn a lot and came to respect what a talented interior designer can do and how much value they add to a project.
 The skills it takes to do what these designers were doing was staggering.
 Anyways, while I was there, the firm metamorphosed into a three-way partnership, which was actually a very clever thing to do.
 The three partners basically got together and combined their resumes so that they could go after bigger and better projects.
 One of the new partners was a guy, let’s call him Bill, who thought he was AMAZING, truth is – he might actually have been but his mannerisms towards me drove me crazy!
 I would pick fights with him all the time just to do it.
 It was really immature and something that I can’t believe I used to do – regularly.
 Maybe he did deserve it a little and I’m fairly sure he was aggravating me on purpose as well.
 Luckily for me, he ran one of the other offices and wasn’t in town too often.

-Occasionally, Bill would swoop in from out of town and tell me to change something; when I would ask why, not to challenge his authority but in an effort to learn from someone who has been doing this longer than me, he would say:
+Occasionally, Bill would swoop in from out-of-town and tell me to change something; when I would ask why, not to challenge his authority but in an effort to learn from someone who has been doing this longer than me, he would say:

 “because I said so..”

 Huh -What?!
-Sorry, but that doesn’t work for me, not then and not now – this is supposed to be a two way street where we are both mutually benefiting.
+Sorry, but that doesn’t work for me, not then and not now – this is supposed to be a two-way street where we are both mutually benefiting.

 Another time, we were on a trip to San Francisco and Bill made reservations at a nice restaurant for dinner.
 I should have been grateful and appreciated that I was being taken somewhere far better than I deserved but I couldn’t ever enjoy the meal because he would never stop congratulating himself for getting us in on such short notice.